osoken/sqlitecollections/docs/usage/dict.md

-# `Dict`
+# Dict

-`Dict` is a container compatible with the built-in dict, which serializes keys and values and stores them in a sqlite3 database.
+`Dict` is a container compatible with the built-in `dict`, which serializes keys and values and stores them in a sqlite3 database.
 It preserves insertion order for all supported python versions.

 ## `Dict[KT, VT](...)`